muart-group/muart-group.github.io/docs/developer/it-protocol/data-types/temperature-units.md

 ## Enhanced Temperatures

+Most modern CN105/IT Protocol devices will use an "enhanced temperature" scale (internally known as "temperature scale A").
+A temperature in this scale can be converted to degrees Celsius by using the formula `(data - 128) / 2`.
+This scale is constrained between -64°C (value `0x00`) to 63.5°C (value `0xFF`).
+No special handling appears to exist for temperatures outside of this scale, likely as this range is not expected to be seen in a residential setting.

-Enhanced temperatures (internally known as "temperature scale A") are far simpler to calculate, capable of being converted from the wire using the formula `(wire_data - 128) / 2`.
-Likewise, a temperature value can be converted to wire format using `(temp * 2) + 128`.
+A temperature can be converted to wire format by using the inverse formula `(temp * 2) + 128` and trimmed to a single byte.

 ## Legacy Temperatures